-The use of the EPD is restricted to steel supplied by supplier D mentioned in the background report.
+The use of the EPD is restricted to steel supplied by suppliers A, B and C mentioned in the background report.
 Contact Stalia directly for information if this EPD is valid for a specific purchase.

 Company information

 Owner of the EPD: Stalia AB